 Patrick and Pia had different political ideologies but instead of having a healthy debate about it they would get into ugly fights and Patrick would insist on having the last word.

 While there is no denying the fact that different political viewpoints do create issues in relationships but Pia said that this was just an example of Patrick’s controlling nature.
-“He was a nice guy, I trusted him but I couldn’t take his control so I moved out of this controlling relationship,” said Pia.
+“He was a nice guy, I trusted him but I couldn’t take his controlling nature, so I moved out of this controlling relationship.
+I couldn’t help but constantly think, ‘my boyfriend is self-sabotaging our relationship,’” said Pia.

 Related Reading: 22 Signs A Married Man Is Flirting With You